 Parent Interview and Tour

-Prospective parents meet with an Administrator to learn about High Meadow, ask questions and exchange information about the child, and tour the campus.
+Prospective parents meet with an Administrator to learn about High Meadow, ask questions, and tell us about their child.
+This is followed by a tour of the campus and classrooms.

 This takes age-appropriate forms depending on the child's age.
-Early childhood visits are half day, elementary and upper school are one or two full days.
+Generally, Early Childhood visits are a half day, elementary and upper school visits are one or two full days.

-High Meadow School admits students year-round into Preschool - 6th Grade.
+High Meadow School admits students year-round into Pre-school through 6th Grade.
 We have limited enrollment in 7th and 8th grades, but do admit students into these grades if circumstances allow.

 2017-2018 Fees, Tuition and Payment Plans